Donni Dio Hasibuan

-Donni Dio Hasibuan (born March 23, 1998) is an Indonesian professional footballer who plays as a midfielder for Persiraja Banda Aceh.
+Donni Dio Hasibuan (born March 23, 1998) is an Indonesian professional footballer who plays as a midfielder.

 Career

 Early career

 Donni started his football career from SSB Sinar Sakti, then SSB Cikal Garuda, PSMS Junior, and PPLP Sumut.
 He was elected to be the best player in the PSMS club campus.

 Personal life

 Donni was born in Baganbatu, the first child of two brothers his parents named Ari Hasibuan and Neng Hayati.